-- Accepted applicants and residents who wish to request accommodations to meet the residency program's standards must address this request in writing to the Program Director.
-This request must be: - Accompanied by recent (ordinarily within three years of request) documentation of the disability by a qualified healthcare provider, who is not a family member or an individual with a close personal relationship with the applicant or student; - b.
+- 1. Accepted applicants and residents who wish to request accommodations to meet the residency program's standards must address this request in writing to the AA/EEO and the Program Director.
+This request must be: - Accompanied by recent (ordinarily within three years of request) documentation of the disability by a qualified healthcare provider, who is not a family member or an individual with a close personal relationship with the applicant or student; forms are available via the AA/EEO office - b.
 Specific as to the nature of the disability, its current impact on the ability to perform essential functions, the accommodations being requested and any possible alternative accommodations. - 2.
-The PD will review the request for compliance with the above criteria.
-If further information is needed, the accepted applicant or student will be notified to provide any missing data to the PD. - 3.
-Once the PD has determined that the request and all supporting documentation are complete, the PD will forward the complete portfolio to the DIO, who may request an ad hoc committee of the GMEC to be formed. - 4.
-The DIO will inform the accepted applicant/resident that the request will be processed as soon as possible, and that no permanent accommodations will be made until a final decision is rendered.
-Interim adjustments may be made at the discretion of the DIO, pending consideration of the request.
-Primary consideration will be given to patient safety. - 5.
-The DIO and ad hoc committee will be responsible for evaluating the documentation presented to establish the presence of a disability and determine if the evaluation: - a.
+The PD, in close consultation with the DIO, will work with the AA/EEO officeto evaluate the documentation presented to establish the presence of a disability and determine if the evaluation: - a.
 Was generated by an appropriately trained and experienced professional - b.
 Was obtained using professionally accepted and appropriate methods - c.
 Clearly establishes the presence of a disability - d.
-Provides adequate support for the accommodation being requested

-- 6. If the DIO and ad hoc committee determines that the above criteria are met, they shall then evaluate the requested accommodation to determine if: - a.
-The accommodation will substantially alter the intended nature, purpose, or academic standard of the educational program - b.
+Provides adequate support for the accommodation being requested - 3.
+If the PD, DIO, and AA/EEO officer determine that the above criteria are met, they shall then evaluate the requested accommodation to determine if: - The accommodation will substantially alter the intended nature, purpose, or academic standard of the educational program - b.
 The accommodation will cause a direct threat to the health or safety of him/herself or others - c.
-The accommodation will create a significant undue hardship on the institution - 7.
-If the DIO and ad hoc committee determine that any of the standards in Section 6 apply, they shall consider whether alternate appropriate accommodations are available.
-This determination shall be made in consultation with the applicant or student and his or her health care provider(s), and may include consultation with the Rutgers Office of AA/EEO and the Rutgers Office of General Counsel. - 8.
-The DIO and ad hoc committee may require additional information to render a final decision.
-This may include a request that an accepted Housestaff be evaluated by a specific evaluator chosen by the Committee.
-The cost of an additional evaluation requested by the TAC shall be borne by the department of the requesting Housestaff. - If accommodations are granted to an accepted Housestaff, the DIO shall notify the Housestaff and PD in writing regarding the implementation of the accommodations.
+The accommodation will create a significant undue hardship on the institution - 4.
+If the PD, DIO, and AA/EEO officer determine that any of the standards in Section 6 apply, they shall consider whether alternate appropriate accommodations are available.
+This determination shall be made in consultation with the applicant and his or her health care provider(s), and may include consultation with the Rutgers Office of General Counsel.

+- 5. Additional information may be required to render a final decision including a request that an accepted Housestaff be evaluated by a specific evaluator chosen by the Committee.
+The cost of an additional evaluation shall be borne by the department of the requesting Housestaff. - 6.
+If accommodations are granted to an accepted Housestaff, the DIO shall notify the Housestaff and PD in writing regarding the implementation of the accommodations.
 The PD shall notify Site Directors of all training sites and supervising faculty of the accommodations.